tariqdweik/arcadedb/README.md

 - ArcadeDB is much Faster
 - ArcadeDB uses much less RAM
 - ArcadeDB allows to execute operation in asynchronously way (by using `.async()`).
+- ArcadeDB has no dependencies
+- Arcade is only a few KBs